Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

-At each point $p$ of $\Omega$, given $r>0$, a \emph{(geometric) future sphere} of radius $r$ is the set of points in $\Omega$ that are in the future of $p$ and situated at distance $r$ from this point.
+After the geodesics, we consider spheres. \begin{definition}[Future spheres] At each point $p$ of $\Omega$, given a real number $r>0$, the \emph{future sphere} of radius $r$ centered at $p$ is the set of points in $\Omega$ that are in the future of $p$ and situated at $F$-distance $r$ from this point. \end{definition}

-\begin{proposition}[Future spheres] At each point $p$ of $\Omega$ and for each $r>0$, the geometric future sphere of center $p$ and radius $r$ is a piece of a convex hypersurface that is affinely equivalent to the portion $C(p) \cap K$, namely the part of the hypersurface $K$ that is visible from $p$. \end{proposition}
+\begin{proposition} At each point $p$ of $\Omega$ and for each $r>0$, the future sphere of center $p$ and radius $r$ is a piece of a convex hypersurface that is affinely equivalent to $K(p)$, the future of $p$ in $K$. \end{proposition}

 The proof is analogous to that of Proposition 8.11 of \cite{PT}, and we do not repeat it here.